If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

-- Mobility is not the equivalent of flexibility, and it is important to know its function.
+- Mobility is not equivalent to flexibility, and knowing its function is important.

-- Oftentimes, we see people passing simple flexibility tests, but then when trying to secure that style of position and introduce movement, we see them fail.
+- Often, we see people passing simple flexibility tests, but when trying to secure that position style and introduce movement, we see them fail.
 This hints at poor mobility.

-This is defined as the ratio of fat mass to the ratio of fat-free mass in the body.
+This is defined as the fat mass ratio to the fat-free mass ratio in the body.
 We often will express this as a percent of body fat.

-Fat-free mass consists of any tissues in the body that have no fat in them.
+Fat-free mass consists of any tissues in the body with no fat.

 Another factor we look at in this is the term lean body mass.
-This is different from fat-free mass, as it looks at the bones, ligaments, tendons, internal organs, and muscles.
+This differs from fat-free mass, as it looks at the bones, ligaments, tendons, internal organs, and muscles.

-So, there are some forms of fat included in this lean body mass, as there is fat within the bone marrow, organs, and other lean masses.
+So, some forms of fat are included in this lean body mass, as there is fat within the bone marrow, organs, and other lean masses.

 In today’s age, with the rise in less active populations, we see normal-weight-obesity occurring.
-This is when people have a completely normal weight on paper, but they carry more fat than what is normal.
+This is when people have a completely normal weight on paper but carry more fat than normal.

 The factors of diet that lead to obesity and other specific health risks are:

-- Over sufficiency or and excess intake of calories.
+- Over sufficiency or excess intake of calories.